hapax/hapax.github.io/assets/chuzenji.md

 with exaggerated formality over the counter.
 Between her broken English and my broken Japanese, a room is booked; I tramp upstairs and leave my backpack.
-Just as I am about to leave, a toddler appears on the counter, and smiling hugely, hands me a random set of keys.
+Just as I am about to leave, a toddler appears by himself on the counter, and smiling hugely, hands me a random set of keys.
 The woman emerges from behind the curtain and apologetically retrieves him, but not, I notice, without a smile of her own.